webcam not working windows 10

 My camera isn’t found in Device Manager

-If your camera isn’t found in Device Manager, first try using the camera with a different port on your device.
+If your camera isn’t detected in Device Manager, first try using it on a different USB port on your device.
 If that doesn’t work, try these steps:

 1. In Device Manager, on the Action menu, select Scan for hardware changes.
-Wait for it to scan and reinstall updated drivers, restart your computer, and then try opening the Camera app again.
+Wait for the scan to complete, reinstall the updated drivers, restart your computer, and then try opening the Camera app again.

 2. If your webcam still doesn’t work, visit the webcam manufacturer’s website.